ig3/srf/README.md

 Fix interval between new cards
 Fix selection of new cards - ignore card.due
 Enhance selection of new cards - avoid cards from recently viewed fieldsets

+### 4.4.4 - WIP
+Don't show new cards if there is a backlog
+Don't show new cards if study time past 24 hours > config.studyTimeLimit